technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 15 - Setting up outbound calling, call recording, transcription, and real-time translation.md

     - **Allow list for countries/regions**: Allow list for countries/regions* *

-    &nbsp;

     - **Hold music**: Select a music file that you want played when the customer is put on hold during a call.

-    &nbsp;

     - **Wait music**: Select a music file that you want played when the customer is waiting to get into a call.

-    &nbsp;

     - **Call transfer to external phone number**: Set the toggle to **On**

-    &nbsp;

     - **Consult with Microsoft Teams user**: Set the toggle to **On**

-    &nbsp;

     - **Transcription and recording**: Transcription and recording

-    &nbsp;

     - **Start setting**: Keep default setting, which is **Off**.

-    &nbsp;

     - **Allow agents to pause and resume**: Keep default setting, which is **On**.

     ![A screenshot of a computer Description automatically generated](./media/media15/image52.png)

 8. Select **Save and close**.

     ![A screenshot of a computer Description automatically generated](./media/media15/image53.png)

 9. The **Contoso profile** is now created.

     ![A screenshot of a computer Description automatically generated](./media/media15/image54.png)

 ## Exercise 5: Enable call recording and transcription for voice